shahabhm/DS-Project-social-app/README.md

 # DS-Project-social-app

+## list of ideas:

-ideas: using bloom filter for blocked account using two disks to keep the list of blocked accounts
+- using bloom filter for blocked account

+- using two disks to keep the list of blocked accounts

+- using a cache system for recently created accounts and big accounts